henrywhouse/lstm-iterative-price-prediction/README.md

 For each observation in our test set (November 16, 2022, to February 28, 2023), we have a simple method that calculates our position for the next day given our networks' predictions.
 As mentioned above, if it predicts higher prices than today's actual price, we go long, and if it predicts lower, we sell our holding.
 We take these positions and calculate a strategy return for each indiviudal stock and then blend the individual returns weighted by market cap to get a portfolio.

 ### Portfolio Statistics
-To analyze overall performance of our algorithm, we
+To analyze the overall performance of our algorithm, we analyze multiple common statistics for portfolio returns, volume, and efficiency.

 ### Limitations